shawn-dsilva/tm4c-linux-template/README.md

 - Header files(`.h`) to be placed in `inc` folder
 - C source files( `.c`) to be placed in `src` folder
-- Library files for peripherals to go in the `libs` folder,these files are also C source files( `.c` )
+- Library files for peripherals to go in the `libs` folder, these files are also C source files( `.c` )

 - Set the `MAIN` variable in the Makefile to whatever you want the finished `.bin` to be named as.